terroo/terroo.github.io/_posts/2022-07-04-how-to-configure-lsp-for-typescript-in-neovim.md

 ---

 # Configure Neovim
 After installing the LSP for TypeScript, you now have to "call" it in your Neovim settings.
-In my case I use the settings I showed in the series mentioned above, which is the `~/.config/nvim/lua/plugins/lsp.lua` file, but if you want to test it, you can try `~/.config/nvim/init .lua` , however, the first case is ideal.
+In my case I use the settings I showed in the series mentioned above, which is the `~/.config/nvim/lua/plugins/lsp.lua` file, but if you want to test it, you can try `~/.config/nvim/init.lua` , however, the first case is ideal.

 Enter the line below: